 It must be mentioned here that this shortened expedition is a very demanding trek.
-There are no rest days and each day is as long as the next thus you will need to be both phyically and mentally tough to undertake this journey.
+There are no rest days and each day is as long as the next thus you will need to be both physically and mentally tough to undertake this journey.
 If that is the sort of thing you are looking for then this trip is for you, but please don't say we didn't warn you.

 The best time of the year to walk the Kokoda Track is the dry season, from April to October.
-A popular time to trek is over the ANZAC Day period where many Australians attend ANZAC Day Ceremonies either along the Kokoda Track or at Bomana War Cemetry, a very moving event indeed.
+A popular time to trek is over the ANZAC Day period where many Australians attend ANZAC Day ceremonies either along the Kokoda Track or at Bomana War Cemetry, a very moving event indeed.
 Walking during the wet season is also possible but is much more challenging because the Kokoda Track is muddy and slippery, and river crossings may even be impassable after rain.

 No Roads Expeditions offers guided Kokoda Track expeditions which can be booked for any week of the year.
 We also have scheduled departures that anyone is welcome to join.
-All food, equipment and guides are provided.
+All food, equipment, and guides are provided.
 You only need to bring your personal gear and bedding.

-This 6 day 5 night trek is a demanding walk that requires an above-average level of fitness.
+This 6-day 5-night trek is a demanding walk that requires an above-average level of fitness.

 Day 1: Arrive Port Moresby.

-Day 6: Menari to Ioribaiwa
+Day 6: New Nauro to Vuale Creek

 Day 8: Port Moresby to Home or onto another PNG destination